invibeme/slate/source/includes/chekin_online.md

 police_type | true | Police type and police credentials are required to send the guests data to the police.
 Police type depends of the country.
 See police types by country below.
-You can see the polices types below. police_user | true | The username used to do login in the police website. police_password | true | The password used to do login in the police website. check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2018-12-30. nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3. generate_receipt | false | False by default.
+You can see the polices types below. police_user | true | The username used to do login in the police website. police_password | true | The password used to do login in the police website. police_cert_password | false | Used for Italy Only.
+The password of the certificate which is usually the same as the user password. establishment_num | false | Used for Portugal Only.
+It's an extra numer provided by the police to do login. is_housing_group | false | Used only if police type is POL.
+Set it to true only if the accommodation is registered at the police as part of a Group. police_hostelry_code | false | Used only if is_housing_group is true.
+Hostelry code given by the police to this accommodation. check_in_date | true | The arrival date in format YYYY-MM-DD, i.e. 2018-12-30. nights_of_stay | true | The number of nights of the stay as an integer, i.e. 3. generate_receipt | false | False by default.
 If set to false, the registration receipt won't be generated.